 In the November 1998 general election, Oregon voters approved Ballot Measure 56 (BM56).
-The measure requires cities and counties to provide affected property owners with notice when there is a change in the zoning classification for their property.
-This can be the result of an adoption or amendment of a comprehensive plan.
-It can also be the result of and adoption or change of an ordinance in a manner that changes the underlying zone or limits or prohibits previously allowed uses.
+The measure requires cities and counties to send notice to affected property owners when the city or county makes a change in the zoning of their property.
+This can be the result of an adoption or change of a city or county zoning map or ordinance in a manner that changes the underlying zone, or limits or prohibits previously allowed uses.

-Measure 56 also requires the Department of Land Conservation and Development (DLCD) to notify cities and counties when the legislature enacts a new law or the department adopts a new administrative rule that limits or prohibits otherwise permissible land uses.
+Measure 56 also requires the Department of Land Conservation and Development (DLCD) to notify cities and counties when the legislature enacts a new law, or the Land Conservation and Development Commission adopts a new administrative rule, that limits or prohibits previously allowed uses.

-When state planning laws or rules that might cause property to be rezoned are changed, a two-step notification is required.
+When state planning laws or rules are changed that might cause a property to be rezoned or restrict its use, a two-step notification is required.
 The state, through DLCD, must first notify every local government about the change.
-The local government must then mail a copy of DLCD's notice to every landowner whose property might be 'rezoned.'
+The local government must then mail a copy of DLCD's notice to every landowner whose property might be "rezoned."
 Each local government is required to make a decision about whether to mail the notice to any of the landowners in its jurisdiction, and if so, which ones.
-'Rezoning' occurs when the governing body of a county or city: "Changes base zoning classifications of the property; OR adopts or amends an ordinance in a manner that limits or prohibits land uses previously allowed in the affected zone."
+"Rezoning" occurs when the governing body of a county or city: "Changes base zoning classifications of the property; OR adopts or amends an ordinance in a manner that limits or prohibits land uses previously allowed in the affected zone."

 DLCD is required to reimburse local governments for all usual and reasonable costs of providing notice prompted by state action.
 Additionally, the law specifies the content of the written individual notice to landowners.